-The Council is required to maintain the Major Repairs Reserve, which controls the application of the Major Repairs Allowance (MRA).
-The MRA is restricted to being applied to new capital investment in HRA assets or the financing of historical capital expenditure by the HRA.
+The Council is required to maintain the Major Repairs Reserve, which controls the application of HRA depreciation charges.
+The MRR is restricted to being applied to new capital investment in HRA assets or the financing of historical capital expenditure by the HRA.